 You can submit your online application without your TOEFL or IELTS scores and provide them later via firstname.lastname@example.org.

-- This specialization requires native or near-native abilities in each of your languages of study.
+- Requires native or near-native abilities in each of your languages of study.

 - You will submit a Language and Skills Test (LST) to demonstrate proficiency in your first and second languages.

-- If you wish to pursue a third language, you will need to take an additional LST for this "C" language.
+- If you wish to take courses in a third language (using electives), you will need to take an additional LST for this “C” language.

 - We highly recommend that you have more than six months of in-country experience using each of your languages of study.

-Each require at least Intermediate High level of proficiency in a second language.
+- Requires at least intermediate-high level of proficiency in a second language.

 - If your second language is Arabic, Chinese, French, Japanese, or Spanish, you will take an online test of your proficiency.
 You will receive access to the online test within a few days of submitting your online application.